 Your HR technology partner should also be able to provide resources such as professional presentation slides to really impress.
 Keep in mind they are the experts in their HR technology solution – take advantage of this expertise.
 Have them on speed dial, use their knowledge and ask them to look over your business case for any additional reference points.
 Even a seasoned professional knows how to use all the tools available to get the best result.

-Once the business case is formally approved, it’s time to re-engage your procurement and legal contacts to review the terms and finalise your contract.
+Once the business case is formally approved, it’s time to re-engage your procurement and legal contacts to review the terms and finalize your contract.
 If you have been liaising with them throughout the buying process, the heavy lifting should already be done.
 A transparent buying process with key stakeholders involved early makes this review almost a formality.

 Implementing your new HR Technology

-You made it through the buying process with the HR tech buyer’s guide, and now it’s time to implement your new hr techn solution!
+You made it through the buying process with the HR tech buyer’s guide, and now it’s time to implement your new hr tech solution!
 If you followed the steps in the Business Case Playbook, you have already considered your implementation plan and will soon begin liaising with the vendor’s implementation team.
 Navigating through the change management of providers or introducing new systems can be daunting, so be sure to over-communicate with your key stakeholders and focus on quick wins to drive greater adoption with your beneficiaries.

 Buying the latest recruitment technology doesn’t need to be overwhelming or difficult.
 Digital business solutions are rising to meet the demands of the changing landscape.
 It’s no longer cutting-edge to have the latest smart technology – it’s fast becoming the norm.
-The effect of introducing dynamic technology to HR is that the entire organisation benefits.
-Recruitment industry trends for the next few years will involve HR technology that encompasses a Total Talent Solution that the whole organisation can get behind.
+The effect of introducing dynamic technology to HR is that the entire organization benefits.
+Recruitment industry trends for the next few years will involve HR technology that encompasses a Total Talent Solution that the whole organization can get behind.